 You can easily apply your brand to your Help Center.

-- In Guide, click the Settings icon () in the sidebar, then click Customize design.
+- In Guide Admin, click the Settings icon () in the sidebar, then click Customize design.

-- In the Appearance section, change the background color of the page by clicking the color picker.
+- In the Colors section, change the background color of the page by clicking the color picker.

 If you know the hexadecimal value of your company's brand color, you can enter it manually in the text box.
 Example: FFDB9C.

 When you make a change, the page refreshes to let you preview it on the page.
-Changes don't take effect until you click Publish changes.
+Changes don't take effect until you click Publish.

-- To add a logo, click the Change button and upload an image.
+- To add a logo, in the Brand section, click Replace and upload an image.

-- If you're satisfied with your changes, click Publish changes at the top.
+- If you're satisfied with your changes, click Publishat the top.

 If you want to cancel your changes instead, click the Discard Changes link in the sidebar.

 Building your knowledge base in one or many languages

 The knowledge base is where users look for the official content from your organization.
 Use it to provide FAQs, tutorials, how-to articles, processes and procedures, and reference documentation.

 Starting a knowledge base from scratch can be a daunting task.
 You can start small with a few articles and build from there.
 A best practice is to focus on creating content to answer your customers most common questions, issues, and pain points.